-Patients should be informed of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, diarrhea, pruritus, jaundice, right upper quadrant tenderness, and "flu-like" symptoms).
-If these occur, patients should be instructed to stop therapy with Voltaren® Gel and seek immediate medical therapy [see Warnings and Precautions (5.3)].
+Inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, diarrhea, pruritus, jaundice, right upper quadrant tenderness, and "flulike" symptoms).
+If these occur, patients should be instructed to stop therapy with VOLTAREN® GEL and seek immediate medical therapy [see Warnings and Precautions (5.3)].

-17.5 Adverse Skin Reactions
+Adverse Skin Reactions

-Voltaren® Gel, like other NSAIDs, can cause serious skin side effects such as exfoliative dermatitis, SJS, and TEN, which may result in hospitalizations and even death.
-Although serious skin reactions may occur without warning, patients should be alert for the signs and symptoms of skin rash and blisters, fever, or other signs of hypersensitivity such as itching, and should ask for medical advice when observing any indicative signs or symptoms [see Warnings and Precautions (5.8)].

-Patients should be advised to stop Voltaren® Gel immediately if they develop any type of rash and contact their physicians as soon as possible.
+VOLTAREN® GEL, like other NSAIDs, can cause serious skin side effects such as exfoliative dermatitis, SJS, and TEN, which may result in hospitalization and even death.
+Although serious skin reactions may occur without warning, patients should be alert for the signs and symptoms of skin rash and blisters, fever, or other signs of hypersensitivity such as itching.
+Instruct patients to ask for medical advice when observing any indicative signs or symptoms [see Warnings and Precautions (5.8)].
+Advise patients to stop VOLTAREN® GEL immediately if they develop any type of rash and contact their physicians as soon as possible.

-Patients should be instructed not to apply Voltaren® Gel to open skin wounds, infections, inflammations, or exfoliative dermatitis, as it may affect absorption and tolerability of the drug.
+Instruct patients not to apply VOLTAREN® GEL to open skin wounds, infections, inflammations, or exfoliative dermatitis, as it may affect absorption and tolerability of the drug.

-Patients should be instructed to avoid concomitant use of Voltaren® Gel with other topical products, including sunscreens, cosmetics lotions, moisturizers, insect repellants, on the treated skin site.
-Concomitant use may result in skin reactions or change the absorption of Voltaren® Gel.
+Instruct patients to avoid concomitant use of VOLTAREN® GEL with other topical products, including sunscreens, cosmetics, lotions, moisturizers, and insect repellants.
+Concomitant use may result in skin reactions or change the absorption of VOLTAREN® GEL.

-Patients should be instructed to minimize or avoid exposure of treated areas to natural or artificial sunlight.
+Instruct patients to minimize or avoid exposure of treated areas to natural or artificial sunlight.